Monday, December 29, 2008

 I ran...

-s back toward the finish line for the second lap.
+At 3k Billy gapped me and I put in a pathetic effort over a set of hills that lead us back toward the finish line for the second lap.
 Chris Brown, comes through running not all that fast but pretty smooth.
 I sit on his feet for a little, and we turn onto the second loop.

 Chris Clarke joins us and pushes the pace through 4k.
 It's me Chris Clarke and Chris Brown, with the race up the road.
 I think we were toward the back of the pack, but I'm not sure.